rshom/regattahub/README.md

 Very simple bootstrap with fixed header.
 Credit goes to [Bootstrap Zero](https://www.bootstrapzero.com/bootstrap-template/basic).
 Put any edits in css/styles.css.
 It already auto adjusts to different sized devices, but always test that functionality to be sure.

 You can generate other pages as necessary.
 Just make sure they have front matter for jekyll.
-When you add a page, you will have to add a menu link to it at _layouts/default.html
+Put all pages in /_pages/.
+Any pages with category: base show up on left menu.
+Any pages with category: helper show up on right menu.

 ### Index